giros-dit/containerlab-cellular-testbeds/README.md

 While _Docker_ provides _Docker Compose_ for defining and deploying complex, multi-container scenarios, the networking part of it (inter-container connectivity) is arguably still a little bit complicated.
 Therefore, it is interesting to use other tools that simplify this task, so here is where _Containerlab_ comes into play.
 This tool provides an easy way of defining network topologies and scenarios by using a standard definition language (YAML).
 And by leveraging existent _Linux_ bridging and switching software, such as _Open vSwitch_, we can use it to define custom, modular scenarios that can be interconnected in a handful of different ways.

 The idea is to provide different scenarios that can be used to deploy and test complete cellular networks.
-The core network is provided using _Containerlab_ topologies, and the RAN can be either deployed using any simulated or _physical_ implementations of your choice.
+The core network is provided using _Containerlab_ topologies, and the RAN can be deployed using any simulated or _physical_ implementation.
 The scenarios can be interconnected, so it is possible to, for example, add an IMS and provide VoLTE, or extend the networks in any way you may imagine.

 ### Requisites